 Col Needham <firstname.lastname@example.org>

-"The Screen Guild Theater" broadcast a 30 minute radio adaptation of the movie on January 6, 1949 with Ingrid Bergman reprising her film role.
+"The Screen Guild Theater" broadcast a thirty minute radio adaptation of this movie on January 6, 1949 with Ingrid Bergman reprising her role.
 See more »

 Miami, Florida, Three-Twenty P.M., April the Twenty-Fourth, Nineteen Hundred and Forty-Six...

 [reporters and photographers converse amongst themselves outside the courtroom]

 Is there any legal reason why sentence should not be pronounced?